taraf10s/Data-mining-project/README.md

 # Diabetes stage detection

 ## motivations :
-We chose breast cancer data due to its significant global impact and the need to better understand the disease.
-Breast cancer affects millions worldwide, making it a crucial area of study in order to help improve early detection and patient care.
+We chose diabetes data due to its significant global impact and the need to better understand the disease.
+Diabetes affects millions worldwide, making it a crucial area of study in order to help improve early detection and patient care.
 ## Goal :
 The goal of selecting a diabetes dataset comprising medical information and laboratory analyses is to gain a comprehensive understanding of the factors influencing diabetes risk and management. we aim to identify key predictors of diabetes,  and support the development of tailored prevention and treatment strategies.